 The name says it all.
 It has six gills – Hexabranchus.
 The family and genus hold six separate species.
 The species Hexabranchus sanguineus (sanguineus – blood-coloured) was originally described from the Red Sea.
-Specimens from that region are not red and white mottled as in the images posted here but are a deep and uniform “blood” colour.
+Specimens of that species from that region are not red and white mottled as in the images posted here but are a deep and uniform “blood” colour.
 Hexabranchus sanguineus is now known to be a complex of five species across the broad Indo-Pacific.

-This nudibranch, also known as the Spanish Dancer because of the display it puts on when disturbed, is unusual among the dorids in having six separately inserted gills.
+These nudibranchs, also known as the Spanish Dancer because of the display they put on when disturbed, is unusual among the dorids in having six separately inserted gills.
 Actually the number can vary.
-These gills are arranged posteriorly on the dorsum in a circle around the anus and each one can contract into its own “pocket” for protection.
+These gills are arranged posteriorly on the dorsum in a circle around the anus and each one can contract (not completely retract) into its own “pocket” for protection.
 However, it has recently been considered a phanerobranch and not a cryptobranch because those gill “pockets” do not close over to completely cover the contracted gills.
 With the cryptobranchs, the separate branches of the gill are joined at the base forming a single entity that retracts completely into a common pocket beneath the mantle.

 The six gills referred to in its scientific name is a generalisation as the number can vary either side of that number, notwithstanding that it is also possible that a fish may take a bite and nip off one or more.